saju575/Online-Learning-Portal-JSON-API/README.md

 ### Functionality

 - Use to work on login and register
-- get, add or remove videos by "api/v1/videos"
-- It also have "assignments", "quiz", "assignmentMark", "quizMark" fields.
+- It have "videos", "assignments", "quiz", "assignmentMark", "quizMark" fields.

 ### Technologies Used